FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Preliminaries and Related Work

-The traditional one-to-multi FL consists of a central cloud for the aggregation of local models and multiple clients for local model training.
-To train a global model with good performance on all clients, each FL model training round consists of four main steps: i) {\it model dispatching} where the cloud server dispatches the global model to clients for model training; ii) {\it local training} where clients train dispatched models with their own data; iii) {\it local model upload} where clients upload trained local model to the cloud server; iv) {\it model aggregation} where the cloud server aggregates all the uploaded local models to generate a new global model.
-The most classic model aggregation is the averaging aggregation from FedAvg \cite{mcmahan2017communication}, which is defined as follows: \begin{footnotesize}
+Consider learning a predictive model that maps an input space $X$ to an output space $Y$.
+Assume that there are two entities involved in an FL system: a cloud server $S$ and $N$ distributed clients with indices of $\{1, 2, \cdots, N\}$.
+Let each client $i$ possess a local dataset $D_i=\{z_{i,1}, z_{i,2}, \cdots, z_{i,n_i}\}$, where $z_{i,j}=(x_{i,j}, y_{i,j})\in X\times Y$.
+Under the coordination of the cloud server, all participant clients collaboratively train a global model $\hat{w}$ by sharing their local models trained on their private datasets.
+The goal of a standard FL optimization problem is formulated as follows:

-\end{footnotesize} where $N$ denotes the number of clients, $n_i$ indicates the number of data samples in the $i^{th}$ client, $\ell$ indicates a loss function (e.g., cross-entropy loss), $s_j$ indicates a sample, and $l_j$ is the label of $s_j$.
+where $l$ and $f_i$ denote the loss functions of an individual sample (e.g., the cross-entropy loss) and all the samples of client $i$, respectively. $F$ represents the loss function of the global model.
+The traditional one-to-multi FL system solves this problem based on iterative stochastic optimization, where each training iteration $t$ involves four major steps: i) model dispatching, where the cloud server selects a subset of clients and dispatches the current model $w_t$ to them; ii) local updating, where each selected client $i$ independently trains a local model based on $w_{t+1}^i=w_t^i-\eta \nabla F(w_t)$; iii) model uploading, where each client $i$ uploads the updated local model $w_{t+1}^i$ to the cloud server; and iv) model aggregation, where the server aggregates all the received models and conducts the model aggregation to obtain a new global model $w_{t+1}$ by FedAvg \cite{mcmahan2017communication}.